briannjuma/newsportal-IP/README.md

 + Use the following paths.
 + `/users` Lists all the users
 + `/departments` Gets all the departments
-+ `/departments/new` Gets an individual department using id
-+ `/departments/:deptId/details` Post a new department
-+ `/departments/:deptId/users/new` Creates new department from specific user
-+ `/departments/:deptId/users/:userId/details"` Users from individual department
-+ `/departments/:deptId/users/:userId/news` Users from individual department
-+ `/departments/:deptId/users/:userId/news/new"` A user can post news
-+ `/departments/:deptId/news` Get news from sspecific departmenr
-+ `/users/:userId/news` Get news from specific use news
 + `/news` Get all news news